pangolinjs/core/README.md

 #### CSS
 The components pages and the development menu use some styling.

-This is located in `src/html/css/main.scss`.
+All styles are located in one `main.scss` file in `src/html/css`.

-The style definitions do not interfere with your CSS located in `src/css` as long as the following classes are not used:
+The style definitions do not interfere with your CSS located in `src/css` as long as the following classes are not used:<br>

-<small>*These classes are subject to change and will be prefixed anytime soon(ish).*</small>
+<sub>*These classes are subject to change and will be prefixed anytime soon(ish).*</sub>

 * docs__header
 * docs__title